This post was most recently updated on December 8th, 2019

 In any case, flying with budget airlines can be a great, easy way to pay less for airfare.
 But beware!
 Always choose your budget airlines wisely, make sure to read all of the fine print, and follow rules and regulations closely.

-Check out this post, Should You Say Yes or No to Low-Cost Airlines?, which details our thoughts on flying with low-cost airlines.
+Check out this post, Should You Say Yes or No to Low-Cost Airlines?, which details my thoughts on flying with low-cost airlines.

 13. Check alternative airports